Lee Hamilton: Congress

-Hamilton was elected to the House of Representatives as a Democrat as part of the national Democratic landslide of 1964.
+Hamilton was elected to the U.S. House of Representatives as a Democrat as part of the national Democratic landslide of 1964.
 He chaired many committees during his tenure in office, including the House Committee on Foreign Affairs, the U.S. House Permanent Select Committee on Intelligence, the Joint Committee on Printing, and others.

 As chairman of the House Select Committee to Investigate Covert Arms Transactions with Iran (1987), Hamilton chose not to investigate President Ronald Reagan or President George H. W. Bush, stating that he did not think it would be "good for the country" to put the public through another impeachment trial.
 Hamilton was later chair of the House October Surprise Task Force (1992).

-He remained in Congress until 1999; at the time he was one of two surviving members of the large Democratic freshman class of 1965 (the other being John Conyers).
-He was viewed as a potential Democratic vice-presidential running mate in 1984, 1988, and 1992, due to his foreign policy credentials and Indiana's potential to turn toward the Democratic Party due to economic concerns.
+He remained in Congress until 1999.
+He was viewed as a potential Democratic vice-presidential running mate in 1988 and 1992.